-The Regional S+T+ARTS Centers program brings together 12 partner organisations from 11 different countries led by the Belgian Cleantech Hub Snowball.
+The Regional S+T+ARTS Centers program brought together 12 partner organisations from 11 different countries led by the Belgian Cleantech Hub Snowball in 2021 and 2022.
 The consortium partners – Snowball (BE), MAXXI Museum (IT), Art Hub Copenhagen (DK), STATE Festival (DE), Onassis Foundation (EL), In4Art (NL), MEET (IT), CCCB (ES), Ars Electronica (AT), Sony Lab (FR), Kersnikova (SI), CYENS Centre of Excellence (CY) – put together a program made up of S+T+ARTS Expert Meetings, S+T+ARTS Academies, S+T+ARTS Exhibitions and Prototyping Parks and S+T+ARTS Residencies.

-The programmes explore the possibility of Repairing the Present through resource, urban, ICT & art powered transformations at a regional level.
-By creating the context for innovation processes at the nexus of science, technology and the arts, the projects encourage a critique of the present, the exploration beyond its current limitations and the reimagination of other possible futures.
+The programmes explored the possibility of Repairing the Present through resource, urban, ICT & art powered transformations at a regional level.
+By creating the context for innovation processes at the nexus of science, technology and the arts, the projects encouraged a critique of the present, the exploration beyond its current limitations and the reimagination of other possible futures.
 While the challenges addressed are pan-European or global, the solutions require a focus on specific local problems.
-Thus, in Repairing the Present the partners think globally, but act locally by defining challenges that need to be urgently addressed within their localities.
+Thus, in Repairing the Present the partners were thinking globally, but acting locally by defining challenges that needed to be urgently addressed within their localities.

 This project has received funding from the European Commission’s Directorate-General for Communications Networks, Content and Technology under grant agreement LC01641664.